 PROGRAM & TALKING CIRCLES

-PART 1 - The Opening Ceremony and conversation by the webinar facilitators is approximately 60 minutes from 10am-11am PDT.
+PART 1 - Opening & Conversation with Facilitators - 60 minutes from 10am-11am PDT.

 PART 3 - After the Talking Circles complete there is the opportunity to rejoin all together for the Closing Ceremony from 12.00pm-12.30pm.

-This live webinar has been organized and is hosted by Four Worlds International Institute and EARTHwise Centre, in partnership with SINE.
+This live webinar has been organized and is hosted by Four Worlds International Institute and EARTHwise Centre, in partnership with SINE and Unify.

 "It is a great honor and inspiration to be with you as we fulfill the sacred prophecies of the wise visionaries and spiritual leaders of all our tribes and nations.
 These ancient prophecies promised that after a long, difficult, and painful wintertime, of 500 years, our Indigenous peoples would fully arise from the ashes of our suffering and play a great role in the spiritual transformation of the entire human family."